Skip to contents

 param_transform

 An optional character vector that specifies the transformation applied to each parameter before proposing.
 The proposal is made using a multivariate normal distribution on the transformed scale.
 Parameters are then mapped back to their original scale before evaluation.
-Currently supports "log", "invlogit", and "identity".
+Currently supports "log", "logit", and "identity".
 If NULL, the "identity" transformation is used for all parameters.

 tune_control